- 18 Best Things to Do in Boston in Winter (2023/2024) - October 18, 2023

 Local food, drinks, and goods to delight in

 An important part of any trip is figuring out where to eat, drink, and shop like locals.
-There are countless phenomenal spots to try out, and these are just a sampling of some of the best places in Hartford CT to sample the local goods.
+There are countless spots to try out, and these are just a sampling of some of the best places in Hartford CT to sample the local goods.

 The Jumping Frog

 Take a leap and visit Hartford’s favorite used books store, The Jumping Frog.
 Besides a sundry array of out-of-print books, the shop has an eclectic assortment of postcards, magazines, and other paper products.
 This cozy spot offers hours worth of browsing.
-Warning: You won’t leave empty-handed!
+Warning: You won’t leave this Hartford shop empty-handed!

 Story and Soil Coffee

 Story and Soil Coffee is founded on the values of community and positivity.
 Oh, and it has transcendent coffee and baked goods, thanks to partnerships with local artisan producers.
 If you’re in the Frog Hollow neighborhood later in the day and you’re seeking a sweet pick-me-up, Story and Soil is neighbors with Capital Ice Cream; sounds like a pretty sweet Hartford CT experience.

 Hog River Brewing

-This family-run craft brewery is only a few years old, but it has already been nicknamed “Hartford’s Living Room.”
+This family-run Hartford craft brewery is only a few years old, but it has already been nicknamed “Hartford’s Living Room.”
 When you visit, you’ll see why.
 In addition to a bold array of craft beers, you’ll find an inviting gathering space, tons of games, and even pop-up events year-round that’ll make you want to linger.
 Located in a former rubber factory in the Parkside neighborhood of Hartford, it’s just steps from other amusements, including Pine & Iron Axe Throwing; could be a fun Hartford date idea!

 City Steam Brewery

 This established brewpub is a Hartford staple.
 With a large upscale casual menu and a huge beer selection, there isn’t likely to be any argument over where to go for dinner!
 If you like stand-up comedy and are looking for Hartford entertainment, be sure to get a ticket to the Brew HaHa Comedy Club, located downstairs from City Steam.

 A place to lay your head